rltervo/IST782-Portfolio/README.md

 • Apply ethics in the development, use and evaluation of data and predictive models (e.g., fairness, bias, transparency, privacy).

 ## Assignments:
 The portfolio assignment was a paper and a presentation.
-In both documents I demonstrated that I
+In both documents I demonstrated that I met the program's learning goals.